GuzekAlan/NovoTasks/README.md

 ### Task 2

 Simulation was made with SFML.
-Collision can be checked using only corners of rectangle (approx) or with every collision.
+On collision figures change colors to green, and without collision they are red.

 <img src="./img/Task2.png" alt="Task 2" style="width:70%;" />